midonet/midonet/docs/midolman-bgp.md

 communicates with external peers and it's possible to learn and advertise routes to and from Midonet via this program.

-Previously in Babuza, external software was run in a framework called PortService.
-This is no longer the case and has been replaced by a container based approach.
-This new way allows Midonet to run several instances of BGP with no interference from the network point of view.

 ### Design

 In our model, we want to run one or more BGP processes that connect to one